verekia/manapotion/README.md

 <FullscreenListener onFullscreenUpdate={handleFullscreenUpdate} />
 ```

+Please check the TypeScript types for the available callbacks.

 Be careful however: if the parent component of `Listeners` is re-rendered and you didn't memoize the callback (`handleFullscreenChange` here), `Listeners` will also re-render.
 Some of Mana Potion's Listeners run once when initialized, which will cause your callback to be called as well.

 ```jsx